-17.7 Method of taking leave
+16.7 Method of taking leave

-- b) Where no agreement can be reached between the Company and its Employees, the matter shall be dealt with in accordance with the Dispute Resolution Procedure of this Agreement. - 17.8 Leave allowed before due date - a) The Company may allow an Employee to take annual leave prior to the Employee's right thereto. - b) Where the Company has allowed an Employee to take annual leave and the Employee's services are terminated (by whatsoever cause) prior to the Employee completing the requisite continuous service for which leave was allowed in advance, the Company may for each complete week of the qualifying period of requisite service not served by the Employee, deduct from whatever remuneration is payable upon the termination of the employment one-fifty second of the amount of wages paid on account of the annual leave.
+- year in order to fix the commencing and finishing dates for the forthcoming Christmas New Year period of leave. - b) Where no agreement can be reached between the Company and its Employees, the matter shall be dealt with in accordance with the Dispute Resolution Procedure of this Agreement.

+16.8 Leave allowed before due date

+- a) The Company may allow an Employee to take annual leave prior to the Employee's right thereto. - b) Where the Company has allowed an Employee to take annual leave and the Employee's services are terminated (by whatsoever cause) prior to the Employee completing the requisite continuous service for which leave was allowed in advance, the Company may for each complete week of the qualifying period of requisite service not served by the Employee, deduct from whatever remuneration is payable upon the termination of the employment one-fifty second of the amount of wages paid on account of the annual leave.

-17.9 Calculation of continuous service
+16.9 Calculation of continuous service

-For the purposes of this Agreement service shall be deemed to be continuous service notwithstanding an Employee's absence as defined in Clause 3 Definitions and Interpretation of the BCGOA.
+For the purposes of this Agreement service shall be deemed to be continuous service notwithstanding an Employee's absence as defined in Clause 2 Definitions and Interpretation of the BCGOA.

-17.10 Leave payment
+16.10 Leave payment